frantjc/dillo-bot/README.md

 #### [Nodejs 12.x](https://nodejs.org/en/download/)

-> _Note: Nodejs is only required for developing DilloBot's ui_
+> _Note: Nodejs is only required for developing DilloBot's ui._

 #### [Yarn](https://yarnpkg.com/)

 > _Note: Yarn is an optional package manager replacement for Nodejs's npm.
-It is also only relevant to DilloBot's ui_
+It is also only relevant to DilloBot's ui._

 #### Editor suggestion: [VSCode](https://code.visualstudio.com/)